 The landing page is the gate that your visitors must enter through to access your premium content.
 A standard landing page includes information about the offer along with a form for your lead to pass their information to you.

 When you're creating your landing page, there are some best practices you will want to follow to maximize its lead generating potential:

 - Write clear, concise copy describing your offer and what people can expect.
-This helps visitors make a decision on whether to move forward.
-By including keywords in your landing page, search engines are also able to find it and offer it in related search result pages.
+This helps visitors choose whether to move forward.
+By including keywords on your landing page, search engines are able to find and offer it in related search results.